 URBANFILTER: Filtering out microplastics where they are created

+The System of URBANFILTER is modular.
 So far, nine different modules have been developed for the road, sewer and drain area, which, depending on the catchment area of a gully, can be configured to optimally hold back various pollutants such as microplastics, plastic packaging, cigarette butts, dog droppings or leaves.
 Starting with a runoff channel on the road or a special asphalt cover, in the area below various filter baskets can be installed in the sewer and in the lowest area there is a fine filtration with a magnetic filter.

 The fact that more tire wear particles are produced in stop-and-go traffic or at traffic lights is also taken into account.
 An intelligent networking concept is considering parameters such as traffic volume, weather forecast and street cleaning.
 The evaluation of various data enables a prognosis for the optimal time to empty the filter as well as the predictive use of street cleaning vehicles in order to remove the pollutants from the road before they are captured by the rainwater flowing off.